Skip to Content

 Options include Boathouse (Asian eatery), Tailgate Social (Sports Bar), The Charcoal Room (Steakhouse), The Brass Fork (diner-like vibe), and the absurdly popular Oyster Bar, which only has bar seating and commonly has a long line of folks waiting to dine.

-I personally ate at The Brass Fork twice for breakfast and was thrilled with the quality at a palatable price ($15 give or take for a meal).
+I ate at The Brass Fork twice for breakfast and was thrilled with the quality at a palatable price ($15 give or take for a meal).

 In addition to the sit-down restaurants mentioned, there are fast-food options that include Wingstop and Panda Express.